biopython/biopython.github.io/wiki/SeqRecord.md

 5
 ```

-SeqFeature objects are complicated enough to warrant their own page...
+SeqFeature objects are complicated enough to warrant their own wiki
+page... for now please refer to the Tutorial.

 If you are using Biopython 1.48 or later, there will be a **format**
 method.
 This lets you convert the **SeqRecord** into a string using one